 My debut book The Stars Seem So Far Away was published by Fox Spirit Books early 2015.
 It’s a collection with linked tales of five survivors as they cling to what life is left in a future North.
 The book was shortlisted to British Fantasy Awards 2016 in the category Best Collection.
 I am currently working on my next book.

 I am also editor for anthologies.
 In 2016 I edited Winter Tales.
 From 2014 I have been the editor for The Fox Spirit Books of Monsters, a coffee table book series with dark fiction and art about monsters from around the world, written by local authors, seven volumes between 2014 and 2020.
 I co-edited the first two volumes (Europe and Africa) with Jo Thomas.
 From volume three (Asia) I have been editing the monster volumes alone.
 African Monsters was shortlisted to British Fantasy Awards 2016 in the category Best Anthology, and one of its short stories was shortlisted to Caine Prize for African Writing 2017.
-Asian Monsters is currently shortlisted to British Fantasy Awards 2017 in the category Best Anthology 2017.
+Asian Monsters was also shortlisted to British Fantasy Awards in the category Best Anthology 2017.
 Pacific Monsters will be out late November 2017.
 I have just started working on monster volume number five, covering Mid and South America, out November 2018.

 Margrét Helgadóttir is a Norwegian-Icelandic writer and editor living in Oslo.
 Her stories have appeared in a number of both magazines and print anthologies and her debut book The Stars Seem So Far Away, from Fox Spirit Books, was shortlisted to British Fantasy Awards 2016.
 Margrét is editor of the anthology Winter Tales (2016) and the book series Fox Spirit Books of Monsters, seven volumes published between 2014 and 2020, volume two and three shortlisted to British Fantasy Awards as Best Anthology. https://margrethelgadottir.wordpress.com